Chuck Green, Peter Gülzow

 Karl Meinzer, DJ4ZC, provided much of the stimulus for the project, embarked on the design of IPS-32, held out for the single-wire serial interface and IQ modem functions of the system, as well as hosted the design review less than two weeks before Christmas.

 Peter Gülzow, DB2OS, initiated the discussions that launched the project, found the camera technology and researched and located much of the information needed in the early design discussions.
-Peter's more general IHU-2 article, suitable for magazines, is available from [10.15].

 All the players participated in the intense design review meeting, evaluation and critiques of the evolving design.